mikolajed/Generic-Data-Containers/README.md

 # Generic-Data-Containers
-Implementation of generic data containers written in C, it is suppose to mimic the C++ containers from STL.
+Implementation of generic data containers written in C, it is supposed to mimic the C++ containers from STL.

 At the moment available structues are:
 - vector